 Over six months, weight and body fat loss did not differ.
 But there were important hormonal differences between the two strategies.
 Insulin levels, the key driver of insulin resistance and obesity in the longer term, was initially reduced on a calorie restriction but soon plateaued.

 However, during intermittent fasting, insulin levels continued to drop significantly.
 This leads to improved insulin sensitivity with fasting only, despite similar total caloric intake.
-Since type 2 diabetes is a disease of hyperinsulinemia and insulin resistance, the intermittent fasting strategy will succeed where caloric restriction will not.
+Since type 2 diabetes is a disease with hyperinsulinemia and insulin resistance, the intermittent fasting strategy will succeed where caloric restriction will not.
 It is the intermittency of the diet that makes it effective.

 What were the conclusions?
 First, the most important conclusion was that this was a safe and effective therapy that anybody could reasonably follow.
 In terms of weight lost, fasting did better, but only marginally.
 This is consistent with most studies, where, in the short term, any decent diet produces weight loss.
 However, the devil is in the details.
-The truncal fat loss, which reflects the more dangerous visceral fat, was almost twice as good with fasting as opposed to CRaP.
+The truncal fat loss, which reflects the more dangerous visceral fat, was almost twice as good with fasting as opposed to CR.
 In fat mass %, there is almost 6 times (!) the amount of loss of fat using fasting.

 What about muscle loss and metabolic rate?

 What happens to basal metabolism?
 That’s what determines long-term success.
-If you look at the change in Resting Metabolic Rate (RMR), using CRaP, basal metabolism dropped by 76 calories per day.
+If you look at the change in Resting Metabolic Rate (RMR), using CR, basal metabolism dropped by 76 calories per day.
 Using fasting, it only dropped 29 calories per day (which is not statistically significant compared to baseline).
 In other words, daily caloric reduction causes almost 2 1/2 times as much metabolic slowdown as fasting!
 So much for that old ‘Fasting puts you into starvation mode’.

 Fasting has been used throughout human history as a tremendously effective method of controlling obesity.
 By contrast, the portion-control strategy of daily caloric restriction has only been recommended for the last 50 years with stunning failure.
-Yet, conventional advice to reduce a few calories every day persists and fasting is continually belittled as an outdated, dangerous practice akin to blood-letting and voodoo.
+Yet, conventional advice to reduce a few calories every day persists, and fasting is continually belittled as an outdated, dangerous practice akin to blood-letting and voodoo.
 The study reports that “Importantly, ADF was not associated with an increased risk for weight regain”.
-Holy S***.
 That’s the Holy Grail, Man!
 The whole problem is obesity and The Biggest Loser is WEIGHT REGAIN, not initial weight loss.

-One of the very fascinating things is that ghrelin (the hunger hormone) goes up with CRaP but does NOT during fasting.
+One of the very fascinating things is that ghrelin (the hunger hormone) goes up with CR but does NOT during fasting.
 We’ve known forever that dieting makes you hungrier.
 It’s not a matter of willpower – it’s a hormonal fact of life – the ghrelin goes up and you are hungrier.
 However, fasting does not increase hunger.
 Fascinating.
 No wonder it’s easier to keep the weight off!
 You’re less hungry.

 Calorie-restriction diets ignore the biological principle of homeostasis – the body’s ability to adapt to changing environments.
 Your eyes adjust whether you are in a dark room or bright sunlight.
 Your ears adjust if you are in a loud airport or a quiet house.